 Hannah Robert - Associate

 Ms Hannah Robert is a Lecturer in Law at La Trobe Law School.
-Previously, she taught in the History Department at the University of Melbourne and the University of Newcastle Law School, as well as working as a lawyer in private practice primarily in the areas of commercial litigation and dispute resolution Her research interests include legal history, indigenous property rights and family law, with a specific interest in socio-legal issues impacting legal parentage.
-Current research projects include a socio-legal study of the evolving concept of legal parentage in Australian family law and its connections with children’s best interests with Associate Professor Fiona Kelly and Dr Jennifer Power.
+She holds a BA (Hons), LLB (Hons) and MA (Research) from the University of Melbourne.
+She is currently completing a doctoral thesis at Melbourne Law School on legal parentage, supervised by Professor Helen Rhoades, and Professor Jenny Morgan.
+Previously, she taught in the History Department at the University of Melbourne and the University of Newcastle Law School, as well as working as a lawyer in private practice primarily in the areas of commercial litigation and dispute resolution.
+Her research interests include legal history, family law, and health law – particularly surrounding gender, reproduction and legal personhood.

 Marc Trabsky - Associate